timzprof/Venue-FrontEnd/process.md

-create the card components (done) create the homepage (done) , create the login page (done) create the view venue page (admin and user) create the edit venue - modal with picture upload buttons create the add venue page with add image buttons
+create the card components (done) create the homepage (done) , create the login page (done) create the view venue page (admin and user) (done) create the edit venue - modal with picture upload buttons (half-done) create the add venue page with add image buttons (half-done)
 <!-- ask timi about the cloudinary workflow -->
-create the calender component - (milestone) create smaller ui commponents add routing - (auth boosted)
+create the calender component - (milestone) (done -)) create smaller ui commponents add routing - (auth boosted) create the booking component create the label component create the newBoookings page create the venue bookings components create the bookings shower
 <!-- create the function from nifemi to hold my posting and fetching of data -->